To the Home Page

 Buttons installed

 At last, install the OLED with a regular soldering iron.
 Make sure there is a connection between each pin on the flex cable and the respective PCB pad.
-Remember to use double-sided tape later to lock the screen in place.
+Remember to use thin double-sided tape later, to lock the screen in place (you can add some CA glue just to be sure).

 I’ve cheated a little and re-used the microcontroller from another prototype board, so I can already see that everything works just fine.